-When the serial interface ASC0 is in multiplex mode, data and fax calls can only be set up on logical channel 1.
+In multiplex mode, data and fax calls can only be set up on logical channel 1.
 Due to this restriction, AT commands have a different behavior on channels 2+3 compared to channel 1.
 Several commands are not available, others return different responses.
 This section summarizes the concerned commands.
 For general rules and restrictions to be considered in Multiplex mode please refer to [5].